Knowledge is not made for understanding; it is made for cutting.Michel Foucault

 Ph.D. in Sustainability Education Core Faculty

 Dr. Greeson is a settler on Hawai'i Island, kanaka maoli lands.
-In Hawai'i, she is a curriculum specialist for Uluha’o o Hualālai, a nonprofit that works for the cultural and ecological preservation and regeneration of Mt.
+In Hawai'i, she is a curriculum specialist and researcher for Uluha’o o Hualālai, a nonprofit that works for the cultural and ecological preservation and regeneration of Mt.
 Hualālai.
 The high elevation areas of Hualālai are sacred to Native Hawaiians and are important for the watershed (including native forests and native birds).
 She works to mindfully and ethically bridge scientific ecological knowledge with Traditional Ecological Knowledge in a meaningful way for sustainability.

 Ph.D.
 Sustainability Education, Prescott College.

 B.S.
 Zoology, Colorado State University.

 Ramsey, S., Dunbar, R., Greeson, K., Affolter, E., & Gano, G. (2020).
 2020 Vision: How a global pandemic and the Black Lives Matter movement focused our teaching.
 European Journal of Educational Science, 7(4). http://dx.doi.org/10.19044/ejes.v7no4a3

 Greeson, K.M.
 (2019).
 Pili ‘ohana: (Re)Imagining perceptions of nature and more-than-human relationality, Imaginations: Journal of Cross-Cultural Image Studies, Critical Relationality: Indigenous and Queer Belonging Beyond Settler Sex & Nature.
 [Special Issue]. http://dx.doi.org/10.17742/IMAGE.CR.10.1.12

 Greeson, K.M. & Loney, E. (2016).
 Mauna a wakea: Reconfiguring our sense of place, Journal of Sustainability Education, April 2016.